 - In trying to streamline 10+ tools, some aspects of the event end up being botched.
 Typically, you can't actually streamline all event tools, so visibility is limited.

-- If one of the tools fails, the event may be ruined.
+- If one of the tools fails, the whole event may be in jeopardy.

-- The budget for these tools is huge.
+- The expense for these tools can hit an event budget hard.

 - Some of these tools are only made for a specific use (i.e., online events).
-In this case, you would purchase a subscription, but the tool becomes useless if you organize hybrid or in-person events.
+In this case, you need to purchase a subscription, but the tool becomes useless if you organize hybrid or in-person events.

 If your goal is to offer your event attendees a better experience, you need to leverage an engagement marketing tool that allows you to plan, execute, and analyze your entire event, all from one place.
 An ideal tool for this is Demio.